dshirya/system_exploration_oliynyk/README.md

 The input file is an Excel file (.xlsx) containing:

-1.Formula: The chemical formula of the compound (e.g., Fe2O3).
+1. Formula: The chemical formula of the compound (e.g., Fe2O3).
-2.Entry Prototype: A classification or structural label for the compound.
+2. Entry Prototype: A classification or structural label for the compound.

 ### Calculations and Output